-To complete the highest and best use analysis of a property, an appraiser must estimate its highest and best use as if the land were vacant.
+In order to complete the highest and best use analysis of a property, an appraiser must estimate its highest and best use as if the land were vacant.
 This is the highest value the land could have if it were available for any legal, physically possible and economically feasible kind of development.